tcpaiva/orbuculum/orbtrace/README.md

 ORBTrace Development
 ====================

-This is the development status for the ORBTrace parallel TRACE hardware.
+his is the development status for the ORBTrace parallel TRACE hardware.
+It is working but it's fragile and incomplete.
+It may well eat your cat.
 Its very unlikely you want to be here but, just in case you do, this is built using Clifford Wolfs' icestorm toolchain and currently targets a either a lattice iCE40HX-8K board or the lattice icestick.

 It is very much work in progress.
-It is currently functional for 1 and 2 bit trace widths.
+It is functional for 1, 2 and 4 bit trace widths, but only for the HX8 board at the moment.
+It also integrates BlackMesaLabs SUMP2 and BlackMagic Probe.

 To build it perform;